MicrosoftDocs/defender-docs/defender-endpoint/mac-jamfpro-policies.md

 17. Create a smart group for machines with Microsoft Defender profiles.

     For a better user experience, configuration profiles to enrolled machines must be installed before Microsoft Defender's package.
-In most cases JAMF Prof pushes configuration profiles immediately, and those policies are executed after some time (i.e. during check-in).
-However, in some cases, configuration profiles deployment can be deployed with a significant delay (i.e. if a user's machine is locked).
+In most cases JAMF Pro pushes configuration profiles immediately, and those policies are executed after some time (that is, during check-in).
+However, in some cases, configuration profiles deployment can be deployed with a significant delay (that is, if a user's machine is locked).

     JAMF Pro provides a way to ensure the correct order.
 You can create a smart group for machines that already received Microsoft Defender's configuration profile, and install Microsoft Defender's package only to those machines (and as soon as they receive this profile).